GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
+> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
+So the whole process is two steps forward and one step back.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts